GiladShapira94/taxi-demo-cli/README.md

 # taxi-demo-cli

-This Demo will demonstrate how to use MLRun CLI to create a project, build ML functions (jobs, serving and nuclio) and run workflows piplines.
+This demo will show you how to create a project, build ML functions (jobs, serving, and nuclio), and run workflow pipelines using the MLRun CLI.

 #### Setting remote envirobale:
-* You can find more inforamtion on this [documentation link](https://docs.mlrun.org/en/latest/howto/remote.html?highlight=working%20from%20remote)
+* More information is available at [documentation link](https://docs.mlrun.org/en/latest/howto/remote.html?highlight=working%20from%20remote)
-* Important - define MLRUN_ARTIFACT_PATH with v3io path:
+* Important: MLRUN ARTIFACT PATH should be set to the v3io location:
- * With this setting your artifcats will save in v3io path and can expose and used by athoer functions, if you dont use it you will have to apply auto_mount in your code or when you run a function.
+ * With this setting your artifacts will be saved in the v3io path and exposed and used by other functions; if you don't, you'll have to use auto mount in your code (an example can be found in the workflow.py file) or run a function with the —auto-mount option.

  Example:
  ````